elizabethangelalorenza/documentations/guide/vayu.md

 6. Enjoy!

 ### Notes:
-* I recommended to flash magisk after booted up
+* I recommended to flash Magisk after booted up.
-* You can't dirty flash Non-OSS ROM over OSS ROM
+* You can't dirty flash Non-OSS ROM over OSS ROM.
+* If you are DFE User, you must always to flash DFE file .zip after flashing ROM (before reboot to system).
+* What if I forgot to flash DFE and rebooted?
+Say goodbye to your data.
-* All my build (Evolution X) already include GApps, so no need to flash GApps again
+* All my build (Evolution X) already include GApps, so no need to flash GApps again.
 * Flashing firmware is not mandatory, that is "optional".
-No need to flash every flashing ROM
+No need to flash every flashing ROM.
 * Firmware: 12.0.X.X or 12.5.X.X (choose your favorite firmware)
   - [**12.0.X.X-RJUIDXM**](https://sourceforge.net/projects/vayu-repository/files/Firmware/ID/)
   - [**12.5.X.X-RJUMIXM**](https://xiaomifirmwareupdater.com/firmware/vayu/)